Welcome

 Claque Theatre began life as the Colway Theatre Trust with the production of the Lyme Regis community Play in 1978.
 The Trust was formed by Ann Jellicoe as a vehicle for exploring and developing the community play as an accessible and innovative form of theatre.
 In 2000, Colway relocated to Kent and changed its name to Claque to reflect the South East's close proximity to Europe.

-Under the direction of Jon Oram since 1985, Claque has produced 50 community plays across the United Kingdom and in Canada, the United States and Europe.
+Under the direction of Jon Oram since 1985, Claque has produced 50 community plays across the United Kingdom, in Canada, the United States and Europe.
 The plays are always of high artistic quality which they achieve by working closely with the community over a two year period,, developing skills, researching, and devising in collaboration with with leading playwrights and experienced directors and associates from across the theatre disciplines.
 Together, the production teams offer design, set and stage management services as well as creative and educational workshops, Empty Gallery installations and events..

 News